Tamreen/web.api/readme.md

 - Update the variables in the file <code>configs/variables.json</code> with the appropriate values.
 - Run <code>node server.js</code>.

+## TODO:

+- Make the trainings start and complete.

 ## /api/v2
 - [ ] GET /hellos